-We like to create a standard set of questions that are relevant to your business and your customers to help identify trends and consistencies across all of the interviews we conduct.
+We like to create a standard set of relevant questions to your business and your customers to help identify trends and consistencies across all of the interviews we conduct.

-The goal with these is to discover what makes them tick and how to provide them with the most value throughout their buyer’s journey.
+The goal with these is to discover what makes them tick and how you can provide them with the most value throughout their buyer’s journey.

 We recommend creating a buyer persona questionnaire template to help stay on track and take notes during the interview.

 Most salespeople and marketers wear many hats.
-Buyer persona building is an important project, but there will always be fires to put out or customers to pursue which takes time away from longer-term initiatives.
+Buyer persona building is an important project, but there will always be fires to put out or customers to pursue, taking time away from longer-term initiatives.

 If you’re just starting your persona journey, you’ve come to the right place.
-This best practices list is meant to guide you away from the common pitfalls experienced by many content marketers and towards a powerful and efficient persona development process.
+This best practices list will guide you away from the common pitfalls experienced by many content marketers and towards a powerful and efficient persona development process.

-According to the following stats detailed in an infographic by SingleGrain, buyer personas are invaluable to a successful marketing campaign in a number of ways:
+According to the following stats detailed in an infographic by SingleGrain, buyer personas are invaluable to a successful marketing campaign in several ways:

 Regardless of how much you think you know about your buyer personas, you can always gain even more insight by keeping an open mind and asking some seemingly obvious questions.

 Simply put, be smart and play dumb.
-Any of your own assumptions or personal bias could influence your personas, so avoid bringing your own ego into the research around those of your target audience.
+Any of your assumptions or personal bias could influence your personas, so avoid bringing your ego into the research around your target audience.

 Listen closely to all responses, be open to each response that might help build an accurate persona, and ask every pertinent question no matter how obvious it may seem.

-The best buyer personas come from the collaborative effort of a team, not one person doing all the work.
+The best buyer personas come from the collaborative effort, not one person doing all the work.
 Not only can it be overwhelming for a single team member to take on, but it can also lead to a biased, incomplete interpretation of the persona.

 To get your whole team on board, spread your workload to make it manageable.
-Working together on each persona can also offer different insights and perspectives that help further bring each persona to life.
-Each person in your team can take on different tasks while providing input into others’ work.
+Working together on each persona can also offer different insights and perspectives that further bring each persona to life.
+Each person in your team can take on various tasks while providing input into others’ work.

-As we’ve discussed, the persona research and creation process is ongoing and dynamic, and you’re likely to update your personas as the nature of your customers and campaigns change.
+As we’ve discussed, the persona research and creation process is ongoing and dynamic, and you’re likely to update your personas as the nature of your customers and campaigns changes.

 Don’t limit yourself to contacts within your or your client’s companies.
-Go beyond your own network, taking advantage of channels such as LinkedIn to locate other interviewees, or you can ask your existing interviewees for additional contacts that may be able to contribute additional input.
+Go beyond your network, taking advantage of LinkedIn channels to locate other interviewees, or you can ask your existing interviewees for additional contacts that may be able to contribute additional input.

 Taking all of these voices and opinions into account can help you thoroughly cover each persona during the research phase.

-Just like your questionnaire template is key to conducting uniform interviews that you can compare apples-to-apples, a strong buyer persona report template is the first step towards standardizing how everyone in your organization understands target customers’ needs and desires.
+Just like your questionnaire template is critical for conducting uniform interviews, a reliable buyer persona report template standardizes how everyone in your organization understands target customers’ needs and desires.